dario-cruz/dariocruz.dev/docs/02-HomeLab/01-Building The Home Lab.md

 ## Zimaboard Firewall

 Proxmox and other bare metal hypervisor software have the ability to carry out SDN Wan to manage a virtualized network for all logical hosts.
 While this a convenient implementation to have, I would like to achieve a more real world configuration via the use of the PFsense firewall OS, provided and maintained by NetGate.
-The hardware that I am using for the firewall is a 1st generation [[Zimaboard]].
+The hardware that I am using for the firewall is a 1st generation [Zimaboard](https://shop.zimaboard.com/).

 ### Installing PFSense